JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 As of today Kotlin provides only `Volatile` atomics (`SeqCst` in terms of LLVM).
-Marking all atomic variables as `Volatile`, including those which are subject to benign data races, would lead to significant performance overhead.
+Marking all atomic variables as `Volatile`, including those which are subject only to "benign" data races, would lead to significant performance overhead.
 This is the strongest access mode (both in JVM and LLVM), which upon compilation emits full memory fences.